 Recovery Options for Injured Workers

-An attorney can help you to understand your rights to a safe workplace.
-He or she can explain OSHA and your state's regulations to you, and help you to file a workers' compensation claim if you've been injured.
-In some situations, a lawsuit may make more sense, and an attorney can explain the pros and cons of both workers' compensation claims and lawsuits so that you can decide the best course to take.
+An attorney can help you understand your rights to a safe workplace.
+They can explain OSHA regulations.
+They can also help you understand your state's regulations.
+They can also help you file a workers' compensation claim if you've been injured.
+In some situations, a lawsuit may make more sense.
+An attorney can explain the pros and cons of both workers' compensation claims and lawsuits.
+That way, you can decide on the best course to take.

 Learn About Construction Site Injuries